2013 Cebu local elections: 1st District

-Incumbent Rachel del Mar is not running to give way to her father, former congressman Raul del Mar who is vying for seat again, he will face actress and manager Annabelle Rama-Gutierrez.
+Incumbent Rachel del Mar is not running to give way to her father, former congressman Raul del Mar who is vying for seat again, he will face actress and manager Annabelle Rama.

 2nd District

 Incumbent Tomas Osmeña is running for mayor against incumbent Cebu City mayor Mike Rama, his party nominated Rodrigo Abellanosa for south district congressional post.

 Lapu-Lapu City

 Incumbent Arturo Radaza is not running, his daughter Aileen Radaza is party's nominee.

 Sangguniang Panlalawigan elections

 All 6 Districts of Cebu will elect Sangguniang Panlalawigan or provincial board members.